-After collaborating and exhibiting with Michel Sicard, in Seoul, Beijing and Nanjing, they have formed an artist duo, merging their work; both working on joint projects and concepts under the surname, Sicard & Moslehi.
+After collaborations and several joint exhibitions with Michel Sicard, in Seoul, Nanjing and Beijing, they decide to form an artist duo, where they merge their designs and achievements under the surname of Sicard & Moslehi.

 His works are part of the permanent collections of the Museum of Contemporary Art in Tehran and the Museum of Niavaran, the National Fund of Plastic Arts in Tehran, as well as the National Gallery of Modern Art in New Delhi.